XML contribution format

 Who may contribute

-Contributors generally represent institutions such as museums, archives, special collections, visual resource collections, or others who catalog art.
+Contributors generally represent institutions or consortia such as museums, archives, special collections, visual resource collections, large national or international translation or cataloging projects, or others who catalog art.
 In rare exceptions, a contributor may be an individual scholar.
 Institutions wishing to contribute to the vocabularies should send an email to the Getty Vocabulary Program, subject line: Contributions.
 Include the name of your institution and the type and quantity of terms you wish to contribute.
 Contributors of bulk data will sign a letter of agreement, similar in content to the text on the logon page for Web contributions.
-Contributors of large numbers of contributions may receive a license for the Getty vocabulary free of charge.
+Contributors submitting 3,000 or more records that meet the criteria described above may receive a license for the Getty vocabulary in XML or relational tables formats free of charge.

 Scope of acceptable contributions